jessappeldoorn/List.it/README.md

 List.It
 =================

-A base for Bloc frontend projects.
+A single-page web app for your task lists.

 ## Configuration